rodx1977/energy-tracker/README.md

 The Monthly Energy Tracker v1 is a single-page web application (SPA) built with HTML5, CSS3, and JavaScript using IndexedDB for local persistence.

 23/8/25
+## Iteration 2.1 – Pagination Feature

+This update introduces pagination for the entries table so that large datasets are easier to browse.
+Instead of showing all saved entries at once, the app now splits them into smaller pages.

+### Key Details
+- Pagination controls are displayed below the entries table.
+- Users can navigate between pages (3,6,12,24).
+- The number of entries per page is fixed via a select html control (configurable in code).
+- Ensures that even with hundreds of records, performance and readability remain consistent.

+### How Pagination Works
+1. When entries are retrieved from IndexedDB, they are split into pages according to the defined "page size".
+2. Only the current page of entries is rendered in the table.
+3. Pagination buttons update the displayed subset of entries.

+### Benefits
+- Better performance with larger datasets.
+- Cleaner and more organized table display.
+- Easier navigation through historical data.

+---

+## Updated File Structure (including pagination)

+monthly-energy-tracker/
+│
+├── index.html     # Includes navigation menu, pagination controls,
+│                  # and import/export sections
+├── style.css      # Styling for layout, dropdown, table, pagination
+├── config.js      # Config constants (rate, currency, DB settings,
+│                  # page size)
+├── app.js         # IndexedDB CRUD + Import/Export + Pagination
+└── README.md      # Project documentation

 ## Iteration 2 – New Features

 This version extends the MVP (v1) by introducing data management